lolli42/dbdoctor/README.md

 database a lot.

+# Impact on Frontend rendering

+When a health check finds something fishy, dbdoctor allows only one hard coded solution to deal with it.
+The user is not asked for a solution, it either accepts the proposed UPDATE or DELETE database changes, or it needs to abort and take care manually (and then restart).

+Implementing a per-record question/answer feature to dbdoctor is not feasible since this would add an orthogonal vector of complexity to the system which would quickly render it unmaintainable: Single checks are designed to work on top of each other, dbdoctor needs to establish a "chain of correctness" to do its job.

+There are usually three options for a specific "fix":

+* Hard delete the offending record
+* Set the record `deleted=1` for soft-delete aware tables
+* Update the record to something "more correct"

+The general strategy is to create as little damage as possible from a TYPO3 *Frontend rending* point of view.

+For example, when there are *two* localizations for a default language record in a specific language, dbdoctor detects this as invalid and suggests to set one of them to `deleted=1`.
+From the two records, it will try to set the one deleted that is typically *not* rendered in Frontend.

+This general strategy isn't always as simple as with the above example, tough: Since the TYPO3 Frontend rendering is so flexible, the actual rendered record sometimes depends on specific Frontend rendering details dbdoctor can't know.
+In those cases, dbdoctor tries to guess the least amount of damage.
+This may not always fit real life cases.
+The only solution to deal with this is to look at single record change suggestions individually.
+The  interactive options `p`, `d` and `s` hopefully help to classify single suggested changes.

 # Limits

 Even though this low level tool tries to be very careful and checks lots of details